-A group calling themselves "Cozy Bear" has been emailing various companies with an extortion letter, demanding payment and threatening targeted DDoS attacks if their demands are not met.
+A group calling themselves "Cozy Bear" has been emailing various companies with an extortion letter, demanding payment and threatening targeted DdoS attacks if their demands are not met.
 Cozy Bear, also known as APT29, is known for its customized malware and attacks on commercial entities and government organizations across the globe.
 Akamai believes the letter is from a copycat group leveraging the Cozy Bear name as a means to invoke fear and panic.
 Their extortion letter actually suggests victims perform a Google search on their name, which immediately returns results related to the infamous group.
 So far, multiple companies have reported receiving an email demanding a sum of about \$17,500 in Bitcoin, or 2 BTC, at the time this advisory was written.
-If the payments are not made before the deadline expires (usually 6 days), the price increases by 1 BTC each day the demand is not met, and the targeted DDoS attack will start.
-This is not the first time that DDoS extortion demands have circulated across the Internet.
-In 2015, Akamai published research concerning a group calling itself DD4BC (DDoS 4 Bitcoin), which was responsible for a number of DDoS attacks.
-Apparently clinging to the hope of a major Bitcoin payout, criminal actors have started to ramp up their efforts and their attack bandwidth, which puts to rest any notion that DDoS extortion was old news.
-The most recent extortion attack -- peaking at more than 800 Gbps and targeting a European gambling company -- was the biggest and most complex Akamai has seen since the widespread return of extortion attacks that kicked off in mid-August 2020.
-Since the start of the campaign, show-of-force attacks have grown from 200+ Gbps in August to 500+ Gbps by mid-September 2020.
+If the payments are not made before the deadline expires (usually 6 days), the price increases by 1 BTC each day the demand is not met, and the targeted DdoS attack will start.
+This is not the first time that DdoS extortion demands have circulated across the Internet.
+In 2015, Akamai published research concerning a group calling itself DD4BC (DdoS 4 Bitcoin), which was responsible for a number of DdoS attacks.
+Apparently clinging to the hope of a major Bitcoin payout, criminal actors have started to ramp up their efforts and their attack bandwidth, which puts to rest any notion that DdoS extortion was old news.
+Extortion or ransom DdoS (RDDoS) attacks started to become a new threat in 2020 and grew bigger and more complex since then.
+They started around 200Gbps and then flexed to more than 500Gbps in mid-September.
+In February 2021, internet security services company Akamai saw its share of a challenge dealing with an 800Gbps RDDoS that targeted a gambling company in Europe.
+Last September, a threat actor deployed an RDDoS against VoIP.ms voice-over-Internet provider, disrupting phone services as the company's DNS servers became unreachable.